 Niche is completely tied into many aspects of genetics, including its mechanics, dominant and recessive genes, co-dominant inheritance, genetic drift, genetic flow, mutations, natural selection, and sexual selection.
-Lessons on these are all naturally built into the gameplay as students work to keep their animals alive, explore their environment, and evolve as a species.
-Also, since each animal is either an alpha, beta, or omega animal in the tribe, changing this setting can greatly affect the tribe's outcome.
+Lessons on these are all naturally built into the gameplay as students work to keep their animals alive, explore their environment, and see their species evolve.
+Also, since each animal is an alpha, a beta, or an omega animal in the tribe, changing this setting can greatly affect the tribe's outcome.

 Key Standards Supported

 Construct an explanation based on evidence that describes how genetic variations of traits in a population increase some individuals’ probability of surviving and reproducing in a specific environment.

 Construct an explanation based on evidence that the process of evolution primarily results from four factors: (1) the potential for a species to increase in number, (2) the heritable genetic variation of individuals in a species due to mutation and sexual reproduction, (3) competition for limited resources, and (4) the proliferation of those organisms that are better able to survive and reproduce in the environment.

 Construct an explanation based on evidence for how natural selection leads to adaptation of populations.

 Evaluate the evidence supporting claims that changes in environmental conditions may result in: (1) increases in the number of individuals of some species, (2) the emergence of new species over time, and (3) the extinction of other species.